 The effects of VaR for exchange rates, interest rates, and stock prices upon capital adequacy ratios are 0.04, 1.07, and 0.34 percentage points, respectively.
-Assuming that the above-mentioned risks are mutually independent and occur simultaneously, market risk would cause a change of 1.46 percentage points in the capital adequacy ratio of the domestic banks as a whole, and the current ratio of 10.65%45 would fall to 9.19%.
-Competition from foreign banks heated up Foreign banks have greatly expanded their business presence in Taiwan since 2007 through a series of cash acquisitions of local banks or tender acquisitions of problem banks that were
+Assuming that the above-mentioned risks are mutually independent and occur simultaneously, market risk would cause a change of 1.46 percentage points in the capital adequacy ratio of the domestic banks as a whole, and the current ratio of $10.65\%^{45}$ would fall to 9.19%.

+Competition from foreign banks heated up

+Foreign banks have greatly expanded their business presence in Taiwan since 2007 through a series of cash acquisitions of local banks or tender acquisitions of problem banks that were

-The VaRs (Value at Risk) with each category of risks for the test period as estimated by multivariate historical simulation model for exchange rates risk, constant correlation generalized autoregressive conditional heteroscedasticity model for interest rates risk, and quantile autoregression model for stock prices risk are presented in this report, given that a confidence level is 99% using a holding period of 10 trading days and exposure positions are assumed unchanged.
+&lt;sup>44 The VaRs (Value at Risk) with each category of risks for the test period as estimated by multivariate historical simulation model for exchange rates risk, constant correlation generalized autoregressive conditional heteroscedasticity model for interest rates risk, and quantile autoregression model for stock prices risk are presented in this report, given that a confidence level is 99% using a holding period of 10 trading days and exposure positions are assumed unchanged.
 The models are estimated using 250 exchange rate, interest rate, and stock price samples (with sampling periods of 30 Jan 2007 - 25 Feb 2008 for exchange rates, 6 Feb 2007 - 25 Feb 2008 for interest rates, and 9 Feb 2007 - 25 Feb 2008 for stock prices).

-45 The term "capital adequacy ratio" as referred to in this section is based on a figure for capital from which is excluded unamortized deferred losses on the sale of NPLs. cleaned up by the Financial Restructuring Fund after being taken into conservatorship46.
+&lt;sup>45 The term "capital adequacy ratio" as referred to in this section is based on a figure for capital from which is excluded unamortized deferred losses on the sale of NPLs.

+cleaned up by the Financial Restructuring Fund after being taken into conservatorship.
 Standard Chartered Bank, Citibank, ABN AMRO, HSBC Hong Kong, and DBS Singapore have increased the number of their business locations in Taiwan from 28 to 251 (Chart 4.22), and now enjoy economies of scale in their operations.
-These factors, coupled with the many strengths the foreign banks already have (including capacity for financial innovation, global information systems and locations, emphasis on risk Chart 4.22 Business locations of foreign banks before and after acquisitions management, and capable employees who can transfer or replicate their expertise), mean that foreign banks have increased the intensity of competition facing Taiwan's domestic banks.
-4.1.2 Community financial institutions
+These factors, coupled with the many strengths the foreign banks already have (including capacity for financial innovation, global information systems and locations, emphasis on risk management, and capable employees who can transfer or replicate their expertise), mean that foreign banks have increased the intensity of competition facing Taiwan's domestic banks.